Houston Divorce Appeals Lawyer

 - The amount of separate property owned by each spouse

-Texas is a community property state, which means the court assumes that all assets acquired during the marriage are equally owned.
-This means that property and assets are usually split equally between both parties.
-However, a spouse’s inappropriate actions during the marriage or an unequal financial status may affect how much property is awarded to each member of the couple in the divorce.
-If there is a valid reason to object to a court’s original decision, an appeal regarding property division may be filed.
+Texas is a community property state, which means the court assumes that all assets acquired during the marriage are equally owned, and then the court will divide property and assets in a manner they find to be just and right, based on a variety of factors, some of which are listed above.
+Additionally, among other factors, a spouse’s inappropriate actions during the marriage or an unequal financial status may affect how much property is awarded to each member of the couple in the divorce.
+If there is a valid reason to object to a court’s original decision on property division, an appeal regarding that property division may be filed.

 Overturning a Ruling

 The primary difficulty facing appellate lawyers is the fact that during an appeal, the burden is on the appealing party to demonstrate an abuse of discretion by the trial court or that the trial court made a serious error in applying the law to the case at hand.